-- 1/3 cup champagne vinegar
+- ⅓ cup champagne vinegar

-- 1/4 cup grated Parmesan cheese
+- ¼ cup grated Parmesan cheese

-- 1 small minced shallot, about 2 heaping tablespoons
+- 1 small shallot minced about 2 heaping tablespoons

-- 1 large clove garlic, minced
+- 1 large clove garlic minced

 - 2 teaspoons dried oregano

-- 1/4 teaspoon red pepper flakes
+- ¼ teaspoon red pepper flakes

-- 1/2 cup mayonnaise
+- ½ cup mayonnaise

-- 1/4 cup sour cream
+- ¼ cup sour cream

 - 1 tablespoon fresh chopped basil leaves

-- 1/2 cup olive oil
+- ½ cup olive oil

-- 1/2 teaspoon fresh ground black pepper
+- ½ teaspoon fresh ground black pepper

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-Combine the vinegar, Parmesan, shallot, garlic, oregano and red pepper flakes in a microwave safe bowl.
+- Combine the vinegar, Parmesan, shallot, garlic, oregano and red pepper flakes in a microwave safe bowl.
 Microwave on high for 30 seconds or until the cheese is melted and the mixture is fragrant.
 Set aside to cool.

-In a tall sided 2-3 cup measuring cup or bowl, combine the mayonnaise, sour cream, basil and vinegar mixture.
+- In a tall sided 2-3 cup measuring cup or bowl, combine the mayonnaise, sour cream, basil and vinegar mixture.
 Using an immersion or stick blender, process until smooth.
 With the blender on, slowly add the olive oil and blend until incorporated, about 1 minutes.
 Season with salt and pepper (more or less to taste) and serve immediately or refrigerate until needed.
 The dressing will thicken when refrigerated.
 If overly thick, allow the dressing to come to room temperature for about 30 minutes before serving.

-Refrigerate leftovers in an airtight container.
+- Refrigerate leftovers in an airtight container.
 Dressing will keep up to 4 days.

-This is a hearty dressing and is best served on crisp lettuce such as iceberg or romaine.
+- This is a hearty dressing and is best served on crisp lettuce such as iceberg or romaine.

-Recipe adapted from Cook’s Country
+- Recipe adapted from Cook’s Country

 Kitchen Essentials – we love to serve a big family salad in a well loved wooden bowl.
 Click on the photos below for more information:

 If you purchase something from Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
-Thanks for supporting SRFD!

 Serve your salads with these easy Homemade Croutons, they have tons of flavor and are easily adapted to your favorite herbs.
 I adore fresh salads and sometimes crave the creaminess of an avocado.
-I found this recipe for Avocado Caprese Salad from FoodieCrush and bet it will hit the spot!
+I found this recipe for Avocado Caprese Salad and bet it will hit the spot!